abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 *kamma* that leads to the end of kamma.
 And one type of kamma he spoke about was *stopping*.
 The importance of stopping is often overlooked.
-We get so caught up in doing, becoming, activity, and engagement that we don't attend to stopping—it's a neglected aspect of our practice.
+We get so caught up in doing, becoming, activity, and engagement that we don't attend to stopping---it's a neglected aspect of our practice.
 This isn't about sitting around doing nothing, because that's a form of doing as well.
 It's about stopping habits of greed, irritation and confusion.
 It's about stepping back and ceasing.